 Collection Procedural Questions

-Note: Offer in Compromise Application Fee - Your offer must include the $150 application fee.
-If you are requesting a low-income exception of the fee, you must complete section 4 of the Form 656 (PDF), Offer in Compromise.
+- You must include the $186 application fee with your offer.
+If you are requesting a low-income exception of the fee, complete Section 4 of Form 656.

 Category: IRS Procedures